 As they came down the stairs Jarvis said "Sir, I feel that you should be aware that the gentleman is carrying concealed weapons.
 Escrima sticks, several throwing stars, a small Taser, and something that looks like a grapnel gun, as well as various other devices.
 The young lady is unarmed."

-"Now he tells me," said Steve.
+"Now he tells me," said Tony.
 "Okay, is this going to be a problem?"

 "Not unless you make it one," said Dick.
 "I'm just here to help Kara find her cat, we don't want any trouble."

 "Neither do we," said Tony.
 "What are you?
 Cop, gangster, bodyguard?"

 "Okay," said Tony.
 "Just so you know, there are probably at least four people here who can beat you up without working up a sweat.
 I'm not one of them, so watch out because I'll cheat if I have to."

 "We just want to get Streaky and take him home," said Kara.
 "Oh, and shut down that portal thing if it's yours, it's chewing up my back yard."

 Kara smiled.
 "Magic pixie dust.
 I caught Tinkerbell and waved her over the engine."

 "Do you mind if the robots look under the hood?"